Adults sometimes fall asleep with babies on sofas. This can be very hazardous.

 Hazardous cosleeping environments and risk factors amenable to change: case-control study of SIDS in south west England.
 Blair et al, 2009.

 This increase has happened at a time when SIDS deaths in all other environments have been falling (associated with parents placing their babies to sleep on their backs instead of their fronts).
 It may be due to an increase in parents choosing to feed and settle babies on the sofa rather than in the parents’ bed.

-The sofa is the only sleep environment in which SIDS deaths have increased in recent years, up from 6% in 1993-6 to 16% in 2003-6.
+The sofa is the only sleep environment in which SIDS deaths have increased in recent years

 For more detailed information on the research and hazards involved with sofa-sharing see our Health Practitioners pages.